 Here’s how she used her diary to get her through training for the Dublin Marathon while managing her lactose intolerant stomach…

-Every month in our newsletter we feature a diary in the wild...in other words, we love to tell the stories of diary users: what they use them for, how they're getting on, their stories.
+Every month in our newsletter we feature a food diary in the wild...in other words, we love to tell the stories of diary users: what they use them for, how they're getting on, their stories.
 You can sign up to read them first here.